Tips for the traveling hunter

 Credit cards are almost always accepted for virtually any purchase throughout Canada – Visa and Mastercard are the most widely accepted, followed by American Express.
 Discover Card is not widely accepted in Canada.

-Exporting your game back home is relatively simple as long as you export the animal (head, hide, meat, etc.) as personal baggage.
-Your hunting licence will act as your export permit, so be sure to keep it handy as you leave Canada.
+Exporting your game back home is simple as long as you export the animal (head, hide, meat, etc.) as personal baggage.
+Your hunting licence will act as your Export Permit, so be sure to keep it handy as you leave Canada.
 You will also need to fill out a US Import/Export Permit (Form 177).
-Although these can be picked up at customs, the process is simplified if this form is filled out in advance.
+Although these can be picked up at US Customs and Border Protection (CBP) , the process is simplified if this form is filled out in advance.

-You may be checked by Alberta Fish and Wildlife Enforcement officers when crossing the border back home.
-This process should be straightforward, provided you have your WIN number and licence(s) at hand.
-Know the name of your outfitter and guide, as well as a general idea of where you were hunting.
-Again, keeping a copy of your contract with you will be helpful.
-You cannot take home wildlife parts or meat that you did not harvest without an additional export permit.
+If you are leaving Alberta through a major airport, you may be checked by Alberta Fish and Wildlife Enforcement upon departure.
+You should have your WiN number and licence(s) on hand, know the name of your outfitter and guide, and have a general idea of where you were hunting.
+A copy of your contract may also be helpful.
+Be aware that you cannot take home wildlife parts or meat that you did not harvest without an additional Export Permit.
+Your outfitter will be able to assist you with understanding the requirements, but Ron's Wildlife Services can also provide additional expertise on importing and exporting wildlife trophies, if needed.

+More information on CITES requirements for black bears is available on the Government of Alberta website.
 Each species has slightly different export requirements, so check with your outfitter for those specifics and be sure to plan in advance.
 It is unlawful to allow the edible meat of any game bird or big game animal, except cougar or bear, to be wasted, destroyed, spoiled or abandoned.
-You are primarily responsible for the care of that meat.
+You are primarily responsible for the care of your meat.

 Most outfitters can help arrange for your meat to be processed, but due to the limited duration of most hunts, your animal may not be completely processed before your departure.
-Plan ahead and make arrangements with your outfitter if you intend to take home large quantities of meat.
+You will need to plan and make arrangements with your outfitter if you intend to take home large quantities of meat.

 There are many quality taxidermists in Alberta, and your outfitter may even have special rates with some of them.
 It is wise to find out not only what the expected turn-around times are, but also the costs of shipping it home to you.